-1.1 Avelumab is recommended as an option for treating metastatic Merkel cell carcinoma in adults, only if they have had 1 or more lines of chemotherapy for metastatic disease.
+1.1 Avelumab is recommended as an option for treating metastatic Merkel cell carcinoma in adults who have had 1 or more lines of chemotherapy for metastatic disease.
+It is recommended only if the company provides avelumab according to the commercial arrangement.

 Why the committee made these recommendations